Wiki · Person · Last reviewed July 1, 2026

 Human-Compatible AI

-In Human Compatible, Russell argues that the standard model of AI is dangerous when it assumes a machine has a fixed objective and should optimize it as effectively as possible.
+In Human Compatible and related papers, Russell argues that the standard model of AI becomes dangerous when it assumes a machine has a fixed objective and should optimize it as effectively as possible.
 If the objective is wrong, incomplete, or manipulable, more capability can make the system worse rather than better.

-The alternative is a machine that treats its objective as uncertain and learns about human preferences from human behavior, correction, refusal, and intervention.
-In this frame, uncertainty is not a defect.
-It is the design feature that keeps the system deferential.
+The alternative is a machine that treats its objective as uncertain and learns about human preferences from behavior, correction, refusal, and intervention.
+Cooperative inverse reinforcement learning formalizes one version of this idea as a two-player, partial-information game in which the human knows the reward function and the robot does not.
+Later work often calls this family of setups assistance games.

 Control and Objectives